Integrations

 How to connect Fluix to Power BI and start pulling data

-1. In the Fluix admin portal, navigate to Data section, Datasets tab.
+1. In the Fluix admin portal, navigate to Results section, Datasets tab.
 Select a dataset or subset in Fluix, and click on the Export button (in case you selected subset, click Export button and link to PowerBI)

 2. Copy the authorization link and password.